arandilopez/laravel-profane/README.md

 }
 ```

-By default the validator will load the `en` locale.
+By default the validator will load the default locale in your `config/app.php` file configuration which by default is `en`.
+If your locale is not supported, please [post an issue for this project](https://github.com/arandilopez/laravel-profane/issues)

 If you want to use others dictionaries you can pass them as parameters in the validator.

 ```php
 <?php